-Each of these dogs don’t grow taller than around 12 inches at the shoulder.
+Each of these dogs doesn’t grow taller than around 12 inches at the shoulder.
 If you have a small house or if you live in an apartment, you’ll be best with one of these petite pups.
 Most very small dog breeds have a longer life expectancy than their larger cousins.
 You may be lucky enough to spend up to 18 years with your fuzzy friend.
 Here’s a selection of gorgeous small furries that you’ll just fall in love with!

 Coton De Tulear

 The Coton De Tulear is an African dog breed that certainly boasts plenty of fluffy appeal.
 These cheerful little dogs grow to stand around 10 inches tall at the shoulder.
 This makes them ideal for a small home.
 The Coton has a beautiful white coat that does take a fair amount of grooming to keep it in good condition.
 You’ll need plenty of time to spend grooming your pup.

 Your dog will love being the center of attention because these little guys thrive on human company.
-Intelligent, loyal, and calm, the Coton is ideal as a senior’s companion, especially if their owner is around all day.
+Intelligent, loyal, and calm, the Coton is ideal as a senior’s companion, especially if its owner is around all day.

 The Papillon was bred to be a companion dog, and they make great pets for families.
 These little guys have gorgeous long, fluffy coats with a white base color and patches of black, tan, or brown.
 Although they do need grooming to prevent the coat from matting, the great news is that these dogs don’t shed, so you won’t need to worry about vacuuming your home every day!